teleology-io/teleology-migraine/README.md

 # Usage:

-Start off by creating `.migraine.json` configuration file by running the following script:
+Start off by creating a `.migraine.json` configuration file by running the following script:

 ```
 migraine init
 ```

-This will create a sample configuration for your databases.
+This will create a sample configuration for your database.

 # Commands